BettyNutz/mincraft_world_mod/README.md

 ### 7. Wait for the Server to Start

-- The container will take a several minutes to start.
+- The container can take a several minutes to start.
 Once it's up, your Minecraft server will be ready to use.

 ---